Graduate Climate in Science and Engineering

 - Litzler, E. and Edwards Lange, S. (2006).
 Differences in Climate for Undergraduate and Graduate Women in Engineering: The Effect of Context.
 ASEE Proceedings, Chicago.
 [PDF]

 - Litzler, E., Edwards Lange, S., and Brainard, S.G.
 (2005).
 Climate for Graduate Students in Science and Engineering Departments.
 Proceedings of the 2005 American Society for Engineering Education Annual Conference & Exposition, American Society for Engineering Education.
 [PDF]

 Mentoring Program & Graduate Student Tracking

-The student tracking system created by CWD includes three questionnaires.
+The student tracking system created by CERSE includes three questionnaires.
 One is administered to students upon entry to the program, the next is administered to students at the end of each year in the program, and the last is administered shortly after graduation from the program.

 - Blaser, B., Wheeless, A. & Litzler, E. (2007).
 “Enhanced Connections: Making Changes to Mentoring Programs for Science and Engineering Graduate Students.”
 WEPAN Annual Meeting Proceedings, Orlando, FL.

 - Wheeless, A., Blaser, B. & Litzler, E. (2007).
 “Mentoring of graduate students in STEM: Perceptions and Outcomes”.
 ASEE Annual Meeting Proceedings, Honolulu.